 Scott Mainwaring, who served as Kellogg's director for 13 years, described Ros as a reliable, conscientious, and thoughtful colleague, and said he had a "keen intellect, and a gentle, warm, and caring personality."

 "Jaime was one of the world’s leading experts about the Mexican economy, and he was knowledgeable more generally about economic development in Latin America and about development policies," Mainwaring added.
+"He challenged established economic orthodoxy in fruitful ways, and his thinking about economics was innovative and interesting."

 Sharon Schierling, Kellogg’s managing director, said Ros' work on growth and economic development, with his focus on assessing policies and reforms to address problems in developing countries, contributed greatly to the Kellogg research agenda.